What is stress and how can nutrients make a difference?

-We’re living in a fast-paced society and a lot of people are suffering mental and/or physical stress because of that.
+We’re living in a fast-paced society and a lot of people are suffering from mental and/or physical stress because of that.
 Most of us know exactly how it feels like to be pressured at work caused by high expectations and a lack of time to finish tasks, or mothers that have to care for their kids, doing the household and still work a half or full-time job.
 Athletes and people having a physically demanding job also have to deal with a different type of stress, called physical stress.
 In addition to that, we all are exposed to some degree of environmental stressors like UV-radiation, air pollution, and even noise.
 Many things can cause stress which triggers multiple reactions in our body in order to adapt to those stressors.
 However, if the level of stress exceeds our body’s ability to cope with it, it can cause things like insomnia, mental disorders, suppression of the immune system, and even lead to chronic diseases like Alzheimer’s and cardiovascular diseases.

 …a well balanced diet and sensible supplementation can optimise your body’s ability to cope with increased stress.